KristofaJosh/transmonitor/README.md

 ## Design Pattern
 * Atomic Design Pattern

-* Built with intent for production
+This App was Built with intent for production

 ## Running the Project
 Run yarn install to download and update dependencies